Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 ### Configuration

 The `ament_lint` packages provide default configurations for the linters they wrap, and these can change between distros (although it's not common to do so).
-This can affect CI/CD pipelines, so for production projects, it's recommended to create custom configuration files.
+This can affect CI/CD pipelines, so for production projects, it's recommended to create custom configuration files, but be aware that it can lead to conflicting rules between linters.

 To enforce a specific style in the linters, these configuration files can be added to the root of the package, for example, a `.clang-format` file.
 This file tells `ament_clang_format` how to format the code.
 A simple configuration might look like this: